Xiaobin601/badlogic-sitegeist/docs/prompts.md

 ## Overview

-This document describes the architecture of prompts, tool descriptions, and runtime provider descriptions across the Sitegeist and web-ui codebases.
-Understanding this architecture is essential for maintaining and updating prompts consistently.
+This document describes the current architecture of prompts, tool descriptions, and runtime provider descriptions.
+Use this as a reference for understanding how prompts work and as a guide for adding new tools or modifying existing ones.

+**Current State**: All runtime providers and tool descriptions have been optimized following consistent patterns.
+Total agent setup uses ~7,555 tokens (42% reduction from original ~13,034 tokens).

 ## Core Concepts